 - Really good are you collecting features like noise reduction, metal processing and a lot more

 Now DaVinci Resolve falls on the heavier side and it needs quite a bit of computer.
-Now, if you have a budget-oriented computer, skip to the next two software.
+Now, if you have a budget-oriented computer, skip to the next two pieces of software.

 You are probably wondering why am putting this software as number 3 in my top Linux video editing software list, when in fact, it’s as good as Premiere Pro and Final Cut Pro on many levels.
 Then why is it in the third position?